manfredsteyer/tmp/index.md

 ![Unidirectional data flow with a store](store.png)

 The application forwards its intention to the store as part of an event.
-At this point I use the term intention in an abstract, technology-neutral way, especially since different stores realize this aspect differently.
+At this point, I use the term intention in an abstract, technology-neutral way, especially since different stores realize this aspect differently.
 With Redux and therefore also when using the classic NGRX store the application sends an action to the store, which forwards it to Reducer and Effects.
 For lightweight stores like the NGRX Signal Store, the application delegates to a method offered by the store instead.

 > Offloading asynchronous operations to the store also compensates for the fact that Signals are currently only designed for synchronous actions.

 The store then takes action and initiates synchronous or asynchronous operations.
 If the application uses RxJS for this, race conditions can be avoided with the flattening operators, as mentioned above.
 Offloading asynchronous operations to the store also compensates for the fact that Signals are currently only designed for synchronous actions.

-The result of these operations leads to a change in the state of the store.
-These states can be expressed by Signals, which can be mapped to other Signals using computing (see rule 1).
-This mapping can occur both in the store and in the component (or in another consumer of the store).
+The result of these operations leads to a change in the state managed by the store.
+This state can be expressed by Signals, which can be mapped to other Signals using computing (see rule 1).
+Such mappings can occur both in the store and in the component (or in another consumer of the store).
 This depends on how local or global the store and the data to be derived are.

 The bottom line is that the consistent use of this approach supports the so-called unidirectional data flow, which makes system behavior more understandable.
 The following listing demonstrates this from the perspective of a component that relies on the NGRX Signal Store.